jwhudnall/Springboard-Software-Engineering-Bootcamp/README.md

 - Data Structures and Algorithms

 # Projects
 The projects below were interspersed throughout the curriculum.
-Some projects have standalone repos for deployment purposes; others may be listed _private_ due to the program's Academic Policy. **Note to Recruiters:** I'm happy to share the private project source code upon request.
+Some projects have standalone repos for deployment purposes; others may be listed _private_ due to the program's Academic Policy.

 ## Section 04 - **Crypto Cards Memory Game**
 <img src="https://github.com/jwhudnall/CryptoCards/raw/main/images/crypto-cards-gameplay.gif" width="200" alt="Crypto Cards Game Screen">